goofy2k/MIDI-sequencer/README.md

 Based on the [role definitions](https://web.archive.org/web/20160930015609/http://projects.mbientlab.com:80/bluetooth-low-energy-basics/) during creation of the connection and during operation a first guess for implementation of the MIDI synthesizer / sequencer application  would be let the **sequencer have the master and server** roles and the let the **audio board be the slave and client**.
 Note: master and slave are roles during making of the connection and client/ server describe roles after the connection has been established.
 Peripheral and Central are equivalents of slave resp. master.

 Note: for compatibility,  make sure that these roles are compatible with existing applications, such as Android apps.
-You can have a look at the configuration of existing MIDI BLE sound modules.
+You can have a look at the configuration of existing MIDI BLE sound modules, e.g. [here](https://tigoe.github.io/SoundExamples/midi-ble.html)

 Because we have a semi-realtime application where we don't want the audio board give the task for polling for new events, we want the sequencer to push data to the audio board.
 So data transfer is done via the **notify** mechanism.